Carcass Merit Program (CMP)

 ASA's Young Sire Progeny Testing Program

 With the first matings at the Sheek Ranch, Cabool, Missouri, in the spring of 1997, the American Simmental Association launched a program that would eventually change the direction and collective futures of all producers and users of Simmental Genetics.
-Then simply known as the Carcass Merit Project, the top sires of the Simmental and Simbrah breeds were randomly mated to commercial females with the plan to collect difficult to collect progeny sire group carcass information and sometimes tenderness data.
+Then simply known as the Carcass Merit Project, the top sires of the Simmental and Simbrah breeds were randomly mated to commercial females with the plan to collect difficult to collect progeny sire group carcass information.

-CMP is entering its 25th breeding season.
-In addition to information about carcass traits, this program contributes birth, weaning, and yearling weights, and calving ease scores, and feed conversion data.
+In addition to information about carcass traits, this program contributes birth, weaning, and yearling weights, and calving ease scores.

 Carcass Merit Sire Evaluation Program